• Skip to primary navigation

 to every part of our website.

-HAVE BEEN PRAYING in front of the BLESSED SACRAMENT in thanksgiving because our transition to ‘subscription’ website access has gone swimmingly.
+HAVE BEEN PRAYING in front of the BLESSED SACRAMENT in thanksgiving because our transition to ‘subscription’ access has gone swimmingly.
 The unknown has always unnerved me, so the coming change had me totally on edge, frazzled over how it might all shake out.
-For twenty years, we gave everything for free—but owing to a recent decision by the board of directors, a tiny monthly charge is now required for those who use the website.
-A few of the international transactions have been blocked (because banks are wary of such transactions), and I’ve reached out to those people, doing whatever I can to help.
+For twenty years, we gave everything for free—but owing to a recent decision by the board of directors, a tiny monthly charge is now required for users of our website.
+A few international transactions have been blocked (because banks are wary of such transactions), and I’ve reached out to those people, doing whatever I can to help.1

-Please Take Note! • There has been one problem, experienced by many users.
+Please Take Note! • One problem has been experienced by multiple users.
 They receive an email from WORDPRESS, but it ends up in their SPAM folder by mistake.
 On the telephone, I remind them that the SPAM folder is different from their ‘junk’ folder.
-When they finally look in their SPAM folder— which is not the same as their ‘trash’ folder—everything works out perfectly.1
+When they finally look in their SPAM folder— which isn’t the same as their trash folder—everything works perfectly.2

-Donors vs. Subscribers • We still need donations, and many have continued to donate in addition to subscribing.
+Donors vs. Subscribers • We still need donations, and generous folks have magnanimously continued to donate in addition to subscribing.
 On the other hand, several donors canceled their recurring donations in favor of a subscription—and this is only natural.
+We cherish any support you’re able to give us: large or small.

 Dear Corpus Christi Watershed:

-Opposition • Since launching our subscription program, several contributors have received screenshots of ugly accusations against CORPUS CHRISTI WATERSHED—defamation both shameful and baseless.
-I forwarded one screenshot to a friend who teaches Renaissance polyphony at an Ivy League university.
+Opposition • Since launching our subscription program, several members of our team have received screenshots showing ugly accusations against CORPUS CHRISTI WATERSHED—defamation both shameful and baseless.
+I forwarded one to a friend who teaches Renaissance polyphony at an Ivy League university.
 His reply: “That proves you’re doing excellent work.”
-We’ve also received several venomous emails from fakers (people who think we don’t know their true identity).
-Messages like those sharpen our gratitude for the encouraging notes we receive from those who value our efforts.
+We’ve also received a few venomous emails from fakers (who believe we don’t know their true identity).
+Some letters were difficult to decipher.3 As followers of Christ, we are called—in Matthew 5:44—to imitate our Savior, who forgave the very men nailing Him to the Cross.
+Indeed, we pledge to do this whenever we pray the PATER NOSTER.
+Nevertheless, unpleasant missives sharpen our gratitude for messages from readers who value our efforts.
+So please keep sending those words of encouragement: they mean more than you’ll ever know!

 Opinions by blog authors do not necessarily represent the views of Corpus Christi Watershed.